 The national calamity, whether literal or symbolic, is what urged the prophet to appeal to his nation for repentance (ch.
 1:13, 14; 2:1, 12–17).
 He called them to be ready for the “day of the Lord” (ch.
 1:15; 2:1, 2, 11, 31; 3:14).
 Under the theme of the coming “day of the Lord,” Joel calls his nation to forsake their sins, and promises an outpouring of the Spirit “afterward” (ch.
 2:28–32).

 The Old Testament godly people looked with eagerness to the outpouring of the Holy Spirit.
 In the New Testament, a partial fulfillment of the prophecy of Joel took place at the outpouring of the Holy Spirit at Pentecost.
 The apostle Peter quoted it in his Pentecost sermon in Acts 2: 17-21 as the “early rain” or an autumn blessing.

-But this prophecy will have a complete fulfillment just before the second coming of Christ when the Holy Spirit will fall in a greater manifestation upon God’s people.
-This is known as the “latter rain” or the spring blessing (Joel 2:23).
+But Joel’s prophecy will have a complete fulfillment just before the second coming of Christ when the Holy Spirit will fall in a greater manifestation upon God’s people.
+This is known as the “latter rain” or the spring blessing (ch.
+2:23).
 This outpouring of the Spirit will spread the work of evangelism to the whole world.